Pennsylvania Fly Fishing 3 min read

 Trip Planning Tips

 The nearest airport to Hickory Run would be Wilkes-Barre/Scranton International Airport, which is about 30 minutes away from the park.
 Another nearby option is Lehigh Valley International Airport, which is about 40 minutes away from your destination.
-The park is a two to three hour drive from Harrisburg, Philadelphia, and New York City.
+The park is two to three hours from Harrisburg, Philadelphia, and New York City

 You can’t beat camping at Hickory Run State Park.
 You’ll get the best rates if you decide to visit offseason.
 However, if you would rather sleep with a roof over your head, The Econo Lodge & Suites offers reasonable rates and free breakfast.
-The Country Place Inn and Suites is another good option, with close proximity to the park and free WiFi.
+The Country Place Inn and Suites is another good option, as it is near the park and has free WiFi.

 Discover your new favorite fishing spot.
 But remember, you heard it here first!